 If you use it for a lot of personal calls, please top up the saldo online: www.telia.fi/kauppa/liittymat/prepaid/lataa-helppo

 The house has a wireless internet connection.
-Keep the wireless modem on the windowsill for best reception and on a location close to the other apartment for good coverage for both.
+Keep the wireless modem on the windowsill for best reception.
 Do not unplug the adapter as the connection is shared between the apartments.

-Wifi password can be found on the billboard or by pressing the power button on the modem.
+Wifi password, if needed, can be found on the billboard or by pressing the power button on the modem.

 The house is heated by electric radiators.
 Use the thermostats on the radiators to adjust temperature.